 The George Alexander Foundation scholarships program welcomed its first scholars in 2002 via programs at Griffith University in Queensland and RMIT University in Victoria.
 The objective of each program was to provide scholarships to students with academic ability, leadership potential and a commitment to their community.

 As a former RMIT lecturer and alumnus, and as a Queensland resident, George felt a personal link to both these institutions.

 'Encouraging bright young students, regardless of background, has been immensely satisfying.'

 Since then the Foundation has supported 20 institutions with scholarships and bursaries.
 Currently there are 14 active scholarship programs operating in partnership with 13 universities and one TAFE institute.
 The GAF team works with each institution in the selection of all scholarship recipients.

 'When I first read about George I was inspired and humbled by his story and achievements...
 I will go into my final year of undergraduate study with the knowledge of how supportive, humane and generous society can be if we only rise collectively to the challenge.'

 RMIT GAF Scholar Catherine Reidy, 2012

 GAF also runs smaller bursary programs with some of our partner institutions, providing one-off payments to deserving students in need of some support and assistance to meet their study expenses.

 Payments range from $1,000–$2,500, and may be used for the purchase of computers, books, uniforms and other materials or to assist with study-related travel.

-GAF is currently running bursary programs with four institutions:
+GAF is currently running bursary programs with three institutions: